 Pour-over coffee can change the way you view mornings — and I’m not trying to mimic the dramatics of Scenario #2 up there.
 There’s not much that compares to a perfect cup of joe in the morning, and that’s what this brewing method can get you.

 Go buy your favorite beans and gather your supplies.
-Know that it may take a few tries to hit absolute perfection but, once you find the right way, it’ll make waking up for work a little bit less like torture.
+Know that it will take a few tries to hit absolute perfection but, once you find the right way, it’ll make waking up for work a little bit less painful.

 Embed This Image On Your Site (copy code below):